 - Is affected by the project.

-In other words, you need to consider people who will be materially involved in the development and use of the new government web project.
+In other words, you need to consider people who will be materially involved in the government website design and development and use of the new website.
 You also need to remember those affected by the project in less obvious ways.
 This in mind, stakeholders for government projects commonly include:

 - Citizens/End users